Power Distribution Network Design Guidelines: Agilex™ 5 FPGAs and SoCs

 Figure 13.
 Methodology for Device PDN and Transient Noise Analysis Step load at the package pin is injected to the PCB model to meet voltage droop (DC + AC) at the package pin.

-Altera recommends you to follow the above-mentioned guidelines to design all power rails on the PCB with the recommended decoupling capacitors, voltage regulators, and LC filtering.
+Altera recommends you to follow the preceding guidelines to design all power rails on the PCB with the recommended decoupling capacitors, voltage regulators, and LC filtering.
 In the post-layout phase, it is recommended to do the IR drop and transient (time domain) PDN analysis for PCB only.
-This means, unconventionally, we do not recommend impedance target and frequency target analysis (frequency domain simulation) for the Agilex™ 5 device.
+This means, unconventionally, Altera do not recommend impedance target and frequency target analysis (frequency domain simulation) for the Agilex™ 5 device.

 PDN time domain simulation is only performed on PCB from voltage regulator to package ball.
 Therefore, package, OPDs, and on-chip models are not required for the PDN time domain simulation.